Program TypeProject Assistance

 - Application Type

-Project Assistance: Arts Periodicals is intended to assist arts periodicals that are primarily devoted to publishing any form of artistic expression or social, cultural, or intellectual commentary or inquiry that has not been previously published.
+Project Assistance: Arts Periodicals supports periodicals that publish and promote artistic expression and/or social, cultural, or intellectual commentary or inquiry that has not been previously published.

 Who Can Apply

 - Be a professional arts and culture organization based in B.C. and registered and in good standing as a non-profit society or community service co-op in B.C. for at least one year.